yuanshunning/pickit-docs/docs/documentation/picking/picking_strategies.rst

 Picking strategies
 ==================

-Pick-it comes with a set of options that allows configuring how detected objects should be picked by a robot.
-These options, that can be found in the  **Picking** tab of the Pick-it web interface, are grouped in the following categories:
+Pickit comes with a set of options that allows configuring how detected objects should be picked by a robot.
+These options, that can be found in the  **Picking** tab of the Pickit web interface, are grouped in the following categories:

 -  `Pick strategy <#pick_strategy>`__